dustinpfister/blog_posts/_posts/nodejs-simple-static-sever-file.md

 ## 1 - Node Static Basics

-So the general idea of a node static server is that I have some plain old static files in a public folder and I just want to server them up over the http protocol on my local computer.
-Maybe what I am working on will be deployed to a site elsewhere at a latter time, and for whatever the reason I just need to serve it up on my computer via something other than the file protocol.
+So the general idea of a node static server is that I have some plain old static files in a public folder and I just want to serve them up over the http protocol on my local computer.
+Maybe what I am working on will be deployed to a site elsewhere at a latter time, or maybe I am just running into some problems that will pop up when doing everything over the file protocol.
+Whatever the case may be in some situations I might find myself in a situation in which I need to host a folder on the local file system of a computer and it will just need to respond to get requests and that is it.

 So I just need a script that I can call from node like this.